 The IPFW/Parkview Student Assistance Program (SAP) is located on campus under the auspices of the Office of the Dean of Students.
-SAP provides confidential counseling for all students at IPFW, free of charge.
+SAP provides confidential counseling for all currently enrolled students at IPFW, free of charge.
 We have licensed counselors who address developmental concerns and common issues that affect students, including anxiety, time management, depression, addiction/abuse, stress, and relationship issues.
 SAP also offers group counseling, workshops, educational and preventative initiatives on these and other issues.

 Services for Students with Disabilities (SSD) offers assistance for students with documented disabilities.
 If you are a student with a physical or psychological disability, you may register with the SSD office to receive services.
 If you become injured or have an extended illness and need temporary accommodations, please contact us so that we can work with you and your professor to address any concerns.

 Bridges to Education and Careers (Bridges) is a program for students with intellectual disabilities who have completed high school, with a diploma or a Certificate of Completion, and are ready to make the transition to college.
 The program's primary emphasis is educational enrichment and paving a road to employment.